-Time Format Selects the format for all time displays: Timecode Hours : Minutes : Seconds : SMPTE frames : SMPTE subframes Milliseconds Hours : Minutes : Seconds : Milliseconds Samples Hours : Minutes : Seconds : Samples

-CD Hours : Minutes : Seconds : CD Frames Bars and beats Bars : beats : ppqn (parts per quarter note) Time Format Settings Allows you to set the Tempo, Time signature, and ppqn for the Bars and beats display Popup Help Enables the yell ow pop-up captions when resting the mouse pointer over a button.
+Time Format Selects the format for all time displays: Timecode Hours : Minutes : Seconds : SMPTE frames : SMPTE subframes Milliseconds Hours : Minutes : Seconds : Milliseconds Samples Hours : Minutes : Seconds : Samples CD Hours : Minutes : Seconds : CD Frames Bars and beats Bars : beats : ppqn (parts per quarter note) Time Format Settings Allows you to s display et the Tempo, Time signature, and ppqn for the Bars and beats Popup Help Enables the yell ow pop-up captions when resting the mouse pointer over a button.
 Warning Messages Allows a choice of four different settings.
 Display all messages until you are familiar with using SADiE Message Box Placement Allows you change the position on the desktop at which messages, warnings and errors appear.
 Popup Help When ticked this will display yellow popup boxes displaying button names when focused on a button.
-Disk Integrity Test When ticked th is will perform a disk integrity test.
+Disk Integrity Test When ticked this will perform a disk integrity test.
 Classic View When ticked this will display SADiE's interface in Classic Mode, with all textures and backgrounds removed.
-STATUS DISPLAYS SETUP

-Status displays 1-8 Lets you choose which displays of important settings are shown in any of five positions on the Status bar at the bottom of the screen.
-You can display any of the following: Sample Rate Double-clicking on the display will take you to the relevant part of the Setup window to change the setting.
-Frame Rate As above Transport Ctrl Simple Play and Stop buttons and current-time display.
-Use as you would the main Transport Controls, which you can close to save screen space.
-Double clicking in the time display allows you to change the current time in the Playlist .
-Also, clicking and dragging any digit up or down, increments or decrements that digit and hence moves the current time.
-Autoplace Right-click on the display to change Autoplace settings.
-Slip Right-click to change Slip settings.
-Input Source Double-clicking on the display will take you to the Audio Setup page, to allow you to change this.
-Clock Source Double-clicking on the display will take you to the Audio Setup / Further Audio Settings page, to allow you to change this.
-Input Res Double-clicking on the display will take you to the Audio Setup page
+STATUS DISPLAYS SE TUP Status displays 1-8 noose which displays of important settings are shown in any of five n the Status bar at the bottom of the screen.
+You can display any of ng: Sample Rate king on the display will take you to the relevant part of the Setup change the setting.
+Frame Rate As above Transport Ctrl main Trans clicking in t and Stop buttons and current-time display.
+Use as you would the port Controls, which you can close to save screen space.
+Double the time display allows you to change the current time in the Playlist that digit and hence moves the current time.